Toward a unified data-driven turbulence model through multi-objective learning: RESULTS

-The unified foundation turbulence model is trained on five flows representing distinct mechanisms: a plane channel for attached boundary layers, a periodic hill and an S809 airfoil at high angle of attack for internal/external separated flows, a square duct for secondary flows, and a round jet for free-shear flows.
-Each case provides sparse, indirect, and heterogeneous observations tailored to its nature: sparse velocity measurements for the plane channel, periodic hill, square duct, and round jet; and drag, lift coefficients for the S809 airfoil.
-Once trained, the model’s generalization is tested on 27 unseen cases without manual zoning or parameter tuning, as shown in Fig.~\ref{fig:case-setup-foundation} and Table~\ref{tab:benchmark_flows}.
-Refer to SI Appendix for details.
+\paragraph{Model training and evaluation setup} The unified foundation turbulence model is trained on nine flows representing distinct flow mechanisms, identified using the distribution-based training set selection method.
+These include a curved step and a periodic hill for internal separated flows; a bump, a hump, and an S809 airfoil at high angle of attack for external separated flows; two square ducts at different Reynolds numbers and a rectangular duct for secondary flows; and a round jet for free-shear flows.
+Each case provides sparse, indirect, and heterogeneous observations tailored to its nature: sparse velocity measurements for the curved step, periodic hill, bump, hump, square and rectangular ducts, and round jet; and aerodynamic forces for the S809 airfoil.
+In total, ten training objectives are defined, as the S809 airfoil case involves two competing objectives: lift and drag.
+Once trained, the model’s generalization is tested on 25 unseen cases without manual zoning or parameter tuning, as shown in Fig.~\ref{fig:case-setup-foundation} and Table~\ref{tab:benchmark_flows} (Supplementary Material,~\S4).